perebaj/jjhandbook/books/readlist.md

 - A crise como modo de governo - Vladimir Safatle

 - Database internals - A Deep Dive Into How Distributed Data Systems Work

+- The pragmatic programmer.
+David Thomas and Andrew hunt